 Which taxonomy?

 New specimens imported can be compared with all, one or several taxonomies.
-You can work iteratively, starting with one taxonomy, then import specimens matching this taxonomy.
-Then, choose another taxonomy, check the data, import specimens matching this second taxonomy, etc. For example, if you have taxa from RBINS Reference taxonomy and from Open Nomenclature, you can start by select “RBINS Reference”.
+The last possibility is iterativel starting with one taxonomy, then import specimens matching this taxonomy.
+Then, choose another taxonomy, check the remaining data, import specimens matching this second taxonomy, etc…

+For example, if you have taxa from RBINS Reference taxonomy and from Open Nomenclature, you can start by select “RBINS Reference”.
 And after a first check, you can recheck with “Open Nomenclature”.
 If you use “All”, the matching will be done on all existing taxonomies.
-If you choose a precise taxonomy, for example a temporary taxonomy that you have created, the matching will be done only in entries of this taxonomy.
+If you choose a specific taxonomy, for example a temporary taxonomy that you have created, the matching will be done only in entries of this taxonomy.

 Practical info on how to proceed are detailed below, in 3.3.
 Step 3 : Correct errors if existing.